cliffano/convo-node/README.md

 convo-node is node.js utility module for [Convo](https://github.com/cliffano/convo).

-It provides convenient functions for handling DialogFlow HTTP request and extracting data from DialogFlow payload, along with functions for data processing and response text rendering.
+It provides convenient functions for Convo DialogFlow agent and some common text processing functions.

 This module is used by [Convo Generator](http://github.com/cliffano/convo-generator).